diogoesnog/diogoesnog/README.md

 # Hi, I'm Diogo Nogueira 👋🏻

 I'm a Software Developer and a lover of **UX/UI and Graphic Design**.
-I'm from Portugal and currently studying at the School of Engineering at the University of Minho.
+I'm from Portugal and currently working at Accenture as a Salesforce Developer.

 ### :gear: Technologies and Tools